Why study Graphic Design and Illustration with Foundation Year - currently closed for 2022 applications at Liverpool John Moores University?

 - 93% of our students agreed they were satisfied with their degree in the 2020 National Student Survey

 - Take a look at this year's Graphic Design and Illustration Degree Show

 - Students can access study abroad opportunities and prizes for overseas travel

 - Diverse range of graphic arts covered including graphic design, illustration, printmaking, photography, animation, motion graphics and interactive design

 - You will have opportunities to work with and be taught by renowned graphic designers, illustrators and professionals from the creative industries

 - Opportunities to participate in ‘live’ projects, work collaboratively or in teams, and attend freelance and networking events

-- Study in state-of-the-art facilities in the RIBA award-winning, Stirling Prize-nominated John Lennon Art and Design Building
+- Studios based in the RIBA award-winning, Stirling Prize-nominated John Lennon Art and Design Building

 - Read more about student projects and graduate successes on the course blog